Datavault-UK/automate-dv-docs/docs/macros.md

 ## Platform Support

+The table below indicates which macros and templates are officially available for each platform.

+We have been Snowflake-only prior to dbtvault v0.8, and we are currently back-filling support for structures on other platforms.

+Thanks for your patience and continued support!

+!!! note
     dbtvault is primarily developed on Snowflake, and we release support for other platforms as and when possible.
     Most of the time this will be at the same time as the Snowflake release unless it is a snowflake-only addition.

-!!! note
-    We are currently back-filling support for structures on other platforms as we have been Snowflake-only prior to dbtvault v0.8.
-    Thanks for your patience and continued support!

 | Macro/Template | Snowflake                                     | Google BigQuery                                   | MS SQL Server                                     | Databricks                                        | Postgres                                          |
 |----------------|-----------------------------------------------|---------------------------------------------------|---------------------------------------------------|---------------------------------------------------|---------------------------------------------------|